Monthly Mission Focus – Habitat for Humanity

 Greater Indy Habitat for Humanity unites the community with people in need to provide the life-changing opportunity to purchase and own simple, quality, affordable homes.
 Habitat homeowners achieve the strength, stability, and independence they need to build a better life for themselves and their families.

-St. Mark’s UMC and Greater Indy Habitat for Humanity are partnering to help the Woodruff and Marshall families build safe and affordable homes this fall!
-We need 7 volunteers (age 16 and older) on the build site, for two dates: Thursday, April 1, for exterior painting and Wednesday, April 14 for cleaning day; 7:45am-2:30pm.
-No experience needed as training, build materials, and safety equipment will be provided.
-Location is in Southwest Indy (exact address given upon registration).
+St. Mark’s UMC and Greater Indy Habitat for Humanity partnered in April to help the Woodruff and Marshall families build safe and affordable homes.
+Additional volunteer opportunities can be found on the general volunteer calendar at indyhabitat.org.
+No experience needed as training, build materials, and safety equipment are provided.
 Review COVID-19 build safety guidelines.